naiforfi/Bootcamp_repo/Project_proposal/README.md

 # Is Going To Rain?
 Weather imformation is important in many industries such as Aviation, agriculture, municipalities.
 Weather controls the distribution of rain water on earth.
-The aim of this study is to analysis the coorelation of the weather information and predict the rain Phenomena in Saudi Arabia.
+The aim of this study is to analysis the coorelation of the weather information and bulid model that help to predict rain Phenomena in Saudi Arabia.

 # Dataset
 The dataset is publically available on the Kaggle website titled Saudi Arabia Weather History.